-- Select the checking account or Chase Liquid Card you wish to use to make your Chase QuickPay with Zelle payment.
+- Select the checking account or Chase Liquid card you wish to use to make your Chase QuickPay with Zelle payment.

 - Once you’ve completed the steps, you’re ready to request, receive and send money.

-How to Use Chase QuickPay With Zelle
+How To Send or Request Money Using Chase QuickPay With Zelle

 - Choose an existing recipient from your contacts or add a new one.

 - Check the payment information for accuracy.

 You’ll receive a confirmation that the transaction was successful, and the recipient will receive instructions on how to complete the process and claim the money.
 If you’re requesting money, the party on the other end of the transaction will get a notification.